KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_015_SimpleTexture.md

 }
 ```

-The actual image that the texture consists of is stored as a PNG file called `"testTexture.png"`:
+The actual image that the texture consists of is stored as a PNG file called `"testTexture.png"` (see Image 15a).

 <p align="center">
 <img src="images/testTexture.png" /><br>
-<a name="testTexture-png"></a>Image 15a: The image for the simple texture example
+<a name="testTexture-png"></a>Image 15a: The image for the simple texture example.
 </p>

-Bringing this all together in a renderer will result in the following rendered scene:
+Bringing this all together in a renderer will result in the scene rendered in Image 15b.

 <p align="center">
 <img src="images/simpleTexture.png" /><br>
-<a name="simpleTexture-png"></a>Image 15b: A simple texture on a unit square
+<a name="simpleTexture-png"></a>Image 15b: A simple texture on a unit square.
 </p>

-## Texture, image and sampler objects
+## Texture, image, and sampler objects

-There are three new top-level dictionaries in the glTF JSON: The `textures`, `images` and `samplers` dictionaries.
-The details of these new object types will be explained in the following section about [Textures, Images, Samplers](gltfTutorial_016_TexturesImagesSamplers.md).
-This section will focus on the elements of the `technique` and the shaders that are used to apply the texture to the rendered objects, and point out the differences to the [Advanced Material](gltfTutorial_014_AdvancedMaterial.md) that was shown in the previous section.
+There are three new top-level dictionaries in the glTF JSON: the `textures`, `images`, and `samplers` dictionaries.
+The details of these new object types will be explained in the [Textures, Images, and Samplers](gltfTutorial_016_TexturesImagesSamplers.md) section.
+This section will focus on the elements of the `technique` and the shaders used to apply the texture to the rendered objects and will point out the differences from the [Advanced Material](gltfTutorial_014_AdvancedMaterial.md) shown in the previous section.

 ## The texture coordinates

 In order to apply a texture to a mesh primitive, there must be information about the texture coordinates that should be used for each vertex.
-The texture coordinates are only another attribute for the vertices which is defined in the `technique` and later used in the shader programs.
+The texture coordinates are only another attribute for the vertices defined in the `technique` and later used in the shader programs.
 The following is an excerpt from the example, pointing out where information about this new attribute has been added:

 ```javascript